 In order to keep screens simple, many components are shown in “Collapsible” sections.
 Any time you see a “Collapse” button or an “Expand” button, you can click it as you see fit.
 Collapsing sections you are not using makes it easier to work, especially on smaller screens.

 You can edit the contents of your recorda at any time – through your “My Records” page.

 There are different record types for specific purposes.
-For example, Personal Medical ID tags would be attached to a “Medical” record type, property tags may be attached to a record with the “Item” record type, while Pet Tags may be attached to a “Pet” record type.
-You can always attach a tag to a different record of any type compatible with that tag, creating a new record if needed or simply attach to an existing one.
+For example, Personal Medical ID tags would be linked to a “Medical” record type, property tags may be linked to a record with the “Item” record type, while Pet Tags may be linked to a “Pet” record type and so on.

 Clicking on a record will place you on that record’s “Dashboard”.
 Here, you can view the current state of your record and manage its components.